kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_878UVII_Plus.md

 ## Radio Settings
 System-wide settings

+### Voice Func
+Settings regarding microphone and speaker for the radio.

+#### Key Tone Vol
+This setting changes not only the volume level of the button beeps, but also the volume level of things like the call alert, SMS notifications, and talk permit tone.
+Use this setting if you want to make the radio sounds quieter or louder than received audio.

 ### Key Settings
 Like the Anytone 578, certian key functions cannot be be bound to a long press and must be bound to a short press even though tough the function itself will activate with a long press.
 Additionally, when bound to a short press, they disable the ability to assign a different function to the long press.
 These features are:
 - Emergency Alarm